tellapart/commandr/README.md

 >   --transaction
 ```

+To print the usage message after the command is called, raise
+commandr.CommandrUsageError(message).
+This will print the command usage and
+exit.

 ### Options

 There are several options that can be set to modify the behavior of the parser
 generation.
-These options can be set by calling the SeeOption() function, or
+These options can be set by calling the SetOptions() function, or
 as parameters to the Run() function.
 Values set by Run() take precedence.

 The available parameters are: